Where are delayed checked-bag-fee refund rules passed by Congress six years ago?

 By statute, the DOT was required to take final action on both of these regulations no later than one year after enactment of the bill – or July 16, 2017.
 Unfortunately, DOT did not finalize a regulation by the deadline.

-checked-baggage-fee refundThe pre-COVID summer travel seasons of 2017 to 2019 were some of the busiest on record.
-Now post-pandemic, we have one of the strongest summer travel seasons.
-And no new rules after two years of this administration’s DOT.
+checked-baggage-fee refundToday, we have one of the strongest summer travel seasons with no new late-baggage rules after more than two years of bureaucratic dithering.

 Because of the meltdown of the aviation system, checked-bag-fee refund rules are now raising Senate ire and public and media discussion.
 Finally, there may be some real action from our congressmen and DOT.
 The international aviation system allows airlines to abuse passengers and keep monies collected.

-Recently, DOT issued a rulemaking in July 2021 regarding changing the regulations around delayed checked-bag-fee refund rules.
+In July 2021, DOT issued a rulemaking regarding changing the regulations around delayed checked-bag-fee refund rules.
 That is about the last time that Congress has mentioned this part of consumer protections included in the 2016 FAA Bill.
 Now, it has been another year, and consumers are still waiting for regulations.
 Airlines must refund checked-bag-fees paid for no customer service.
 Airlines should be accountable for their actions.

 Today, a year after the NPRM was issued to deal with delayed checked-bag-fee refund rules from DOT, Travelers United echoes Sen. Nelson’s (D-FL) question.
 Where are the regulations required to be instituted six years ago?
 Why is DOT still dragging its feet?